-Get the Windows 10 May 2019 Update today with the Windows 10 Update Assistant
+Get the Windows 10 November 2019 Update today, using the Windows 10 Update Assistant

-On May 21st 2019, Microsoft began distributing the May 2019 Update for Windows 10, through Windows Update.
-The update is also known as Windows 10 version 1903 or 19H1.
-Not all systems receive it at once through Windows Update, as it is going to be rolled out gradually, with newer computers and devices being prioritized over older ones.
-If you do not have the patience to wait until Microsoft sends you the update, you can use the Windows 10 Update Assistant, also known as the Windows 10 Upgrader, to get the May 2019 Update right now.
+On November 12th, 2019, Microsoft began distributing the November 2019 Update for Windows 10, through Windows Update and also via the Media Creation Tool.
+On November 18th, the update, also known as Windows 10 version 1909, has also become available through the Windows Update Assistant.
+As not all systems receive it at once through Windows Update, because Microsoft rolls it out gradually, you can instead choose to use the Windows 10 Update Assistant to get the November 2019 Update right now.
 Without further ado, here is how to get this update on all your Windows 10 PCs and devices:

-How to get the May 2019 Update with the Windows 10 Update Assistant
+How to get the November 2019 Update using the Windows 10 Update Assistant

-The first thing you have to do to get the May 2019 Update is to open your favorite web browser and visit this website: Download Windows 10.
-On it, there is a section called "Windows 10 May 2019 Update now available" and a large blue Update now button.
+The first thing you have to do to get the November 2019 Update is to open your favorite web browser and visit this website: Download Windows 10.
+On it, there is a section called "Windows 10 November 2019 Update" and a large blue Update now button.
 Click or tap on it.

 Go to where you have saved the executable file and double-click or tap on it.